 Direct log collection is supported on Data Lake.
 Essentially, as long as there is a way to send syslog from a device (such as Windows or Unix servers) or a security solution (such as a DLP solution), Data Lake can ingest them.
 Alternatively, Data Lake can remotely connect to databases and Cisco eStreamer to fetch logs.
 In addition, Data Lake can also ingest logs from any device capable of sending Syslog (e.g. DLP, Firewall)

-Data Lake supports data pushes from the following log sources:
+Data Lake supports data collection from the following log sources:

 DB Collectors for MySQL, MS-SQL, Oracle, PostgreSQL

-Through Cisco eStreamer Collectors Data Lake provides the ability for organizations to collect data from their Cisco FireSight systems.
-Like the three collectors mentioned above, the eStreamer collector is a service that runs on the Data Lake Site Collector appliance and connects to the remote servers communicating over the Cisco eStreamer protocol.
+Through Cisco eStreamer Collectors, Data Lake provides the ability for organizations to collect data from their Cisco FireSight systems.
+Like the three collectors mentioned above, the eStreamer collector is a service that runs on the Data Lake appliance and connects to the remote servers communicating over the Cisco eStreamer protocol.